bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

 No, you do not have.
 Originally, the run Part of the task was Part of the Pipeline as well.
 And for testing Purposes, i would even recommend to create a short test-pipeline for you task including the run statement.
-That would allow you for easier testing and sripting WITHOUT applying changes to your master pipeline.
+That would allow you for easier testing and scripting WITHOUT applying changes to your master pipeline.

 ### Example